HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 The following acronyms are used:
-- Community Based Organization (CBO) -- organizations that deliver social requested services (e.g. food pantry)
+- Community Based Organization (CBO) -- organizations that deliver requested social services (e.g. food pantry)
 - Coordination Platform (CP) -- an intermediary that receives referrals, assesses patient needs, and works with one or more CBOs to deliver the services

 The following numbering is use throughout this section where N is an integer number:

 - N (e.g. 1-14) are steps common to all functional use cases
-- IN (e.g. I1-I12) are additional steps used only by Indirect use cases
+- IN (e.g. I1, I12) are additional steps used only by Indirect use cases
-- INa (e.g. I8a,I9a) are steps used by the Indirect use case when communicating with a FHIR API enabled CBO
+- INa (e.g. I8a, I9a) are steps used by the Indirect use case when communicating with a FHIR API enabled CBO
 - INb (e.g. I8b, I9b) are steps used by the Indirect use case when communicating with a FHIR application enabled CBO

 ### Patient Stories and Workflow